Fasal-Tech/FileFerry-Click2Flash/README.md

 FileFerry-Click2Flash
 ========================================
 A handheld PCB designed for easy factory programming of your IoT product.
 Transfer files, binary images, security credentials, or certificates from an SD card to a target SPI flash IC or UART system at the click of a button.
-This repo contains all necessary files to build your own product.
+This repo contains all necessary files to manufacture your own samples from JLCPCB (or a vendor of your choice) and use this off the bat.
+You can also modify the design and build your own product.

 Product Image